Site + Civil

 How the work is sequenced

-• Review geotechnical and grading requirements before production starts
+• Review geotechnical report, drainage district requirements, and grading intent before earthwork production starts — with clay-specific compaction and moisture requirements defined

-• Sequence pad work around underground utilities and access routes
+• Sequence pad work around underground utilities, drainage infrastructure, and access routes with active tracking against foundation and paving release milestones

 Service Areas